clickntap/tap_framework_ios/README.md

 # Tap Framework iOS
- Tap is a collection of classes and subsystems to build tappable iOS Apps
+ Tap is a framework to build tappable iOS Apps